Jdka1/web-card/README.md

 Articles
 - [x] Phone addiction
 - [ ] Coinbase analysis
-- [ ] Why you should convince your parents to get you an investment account
+- [ ] Why you should get your child a custodial investment account (kids to send to parents)

 TODO:
 - [ ] Allow projects to link to sub-pages in website
 - [ ] Link articles, photography
 - [ ] Find gifs for all cards
 - [ ] Short description, each card links to a page
+- [ ] Increase distance between cards on phone